 ARMS-based IoV monitoring solution

 - The application monitoring feature of ARMS works with MQ to obtain the online data of all vehicles and perform real-time statistics and storage.

-Business values of the IoV monitoring solution
+Business value of the IoV monitoring solution

 - The monitoring solution allows you to grasp real-time status of vehicles.
 The solution collects statistics on fault data in real time and reports statistical results based on different vehicle types.
 This improves the efficiency of quality enhancement.